elaifamouez/PixelForge/README.md

-# PixelPerfect: An AI-Powered Photo Editor
+# PixelForge: An AI-Powered Image Editor

-PixelForge is a web-based photo editor powered by AI.
-It allows users to enhance and manipulate their photos using advanced algorithms and machine learning techniques.
+PixelForge is a web-based image editor powered by AI.
+It allows users to enhance and manipulate their images using advanced algorithms and machine learning techniques.

 ## Features